 I have long stated that no industry is perfect.
 B.C. salmon farming industry is not perfect yet, but we all need to consider the rate at which this industry is improving and making better decisions to produce the quantity of salmon grown annually.

 Feed production is one of the least sustainable parts of the global industry because of the requirement of forage fish.
 In BC our feed suppliers are working hard to minimize this quantity of fish.

 In BC we utilize less forage fish than our counterparts around the world.
 Feed production is continuing to improve on an annual basis,

 It is important to recognize that the impacts of feed and organic waste will be the same regardless of which farming method is employed.

 What I have written only scrapes the surface regarding environmental sustainability.
-It is my opinion that wholesale movement to land is not the correct choice, there are no proven models which show it can be done at this scale and within the bounds of true sustainability.
-Until such a time that evidence suggests otherwise BC should not gamble on the $1.5billion and 6000 direct and indirect jobs.
+It is my opinion that wholesale movement to land is not the correct choice, there are no proven models that show it can be done at this scale and within the bounds of true sustainability.
+Until such a time that evidence suggests otherwise, BC should not gamble on the $1.5billion and 6000 direct and indirect jobs.

 Brad Hicks (2016) – Land-based salmon still not investor-ready

 Belfast, Maine.
 Land-Based Farm (2017) – Land-based salmon farm in Belfast could signal a shift in U.S. aquaculture